hmpvillegas/nodesignpdf-personal/README.md

 ## ADDTIONAL CHANGES
 Setting the Rect coordinates to a variable to be able to place the digital signature anywhere in the PDF.
-Using the getSignatureInfo from the work of theProbinski to be able to extract informations of the certificate before signing.
+Using the getSignatureInfo from the work of therpobinski to be able to extract informations of the certificate before signing.